VIP 99 CENT SALE: Check out our newly expanded 2021 exclusive VIP Podcast line-up with new Apple Podcasts app VIP feed compatibility, new payment options, new VIP Member Testimonials - Pro Wrestling Torch

 -Sean

 “The Fix alone is worth the PWTorch VIP subscription price.
-Todd Martin and “Heel” Wade Keller’s mix of humor, their chemistry, and their wealth of information on the business are second to none.
-Their first sessions recap of the week and TV eviews and then second session of the Mailbag is a highlight of the week, and my favorite podcast.
+Todd Martin and ‘Heel’ Wade Keller’s mix of humor, their chemistry, and their wealth of information on the business are second to none.
+Their first session is a recap of the week and TV reviews and then second session of the Mailbag is a highlight of the week, and my favorite podcast.

 With WrestleMania season approaching, plus the Raw, Smackdown, AEW weekly Post-shows, the VIP Roundtables after PPVs, and the rest of the team’s podcasts and VIP website access, it’s the best value in entertainment for me.
 This includes streaming services dollar-for-dollar!”